Blogs/Quality Assurance Testing

 What Is a Defect Report?

-A defect report is a document that outlines a problem or inconsistency in the software that deviates from expected behavior.
+A defect report documents a deviation between expected and actual system behavior in a way that allows developers to understand, reproduce, and fix the issue efficiently.
+Well-written defect reports reduce ambiguity.
+Poorly written ones introduce delays, misinterpretation, and rework.
 The goal of a defect report is to explain the problem in enough detail that developers can understand, reproduce, and fix the issue.

 Good defect reports save time by clearly communicating the problem.
 Poorly written reports, on the other hand, can lead to confusion, delays, and rework.